 What to Expect During Bone Grafting

-Oral surgery is often mild enough that patients can undergo it with just local anesthesia if desired, but Lovett Dental also lets you elect to use IV sedation dentistry or general anesthesia if you would prefer to be unconscious during the procedure.
+Oral surgery is often mild enough that patients can undergo it with just local anesthesia if desired.
+However, Lovett Dental Missouri City also lets you elect to use IV sedation dentistry or general anesthesia if you would prefer to be unconscious during the procedure.
 If you decide that a bone grafting procedure is right for you, your dentist will assess your condition and decide on the right type of graft.
-For those who will do best with a graft taken from their own bone, you will start with a surgery to remove the bone from your hip or another donor site.
+For those who will do best with a graft taken from their own bone, you will start with surgery to remove the bone from your hip or another donor site.

 Patients who are using artificial or donor’s bone will skip this step.
 The next part of the procedure will be to remove any diseased teeth, bone, or gum tissue in the area for the graft.
-Your surgeon will then secure the graft into place, possibly covering it with a membrane to encourage growth, and then suture the gum into place over the incision.
+Your surgeon will then secure the graft into place, possibly covering it with a membrane to encourage growth.
+Then, they will suture the gum into place over the incision.
 If you are getting an implant, you will then need to wait a few months for the area to heal before proceeding.

 If you think bone grafting procedures might be right for you, your dentist can help you decide.
-At Lovett Dental, we have highly experienced oral surgeons who can evaluate your condition and suggest the ideal treatment.
-In addition to our services involving oral surgery, we can also help with common dental matters such as:
+At Lovett Dental Missouri City, we have highly experienced oral surgeons who can evaluate your condition and suggest the ideal treatment.
+In addition to our services involving oral surgery, we can also help with common dental matters, such as:

 - Dental cleanings